React JS - Working With Forms

 const passwordRef = useRef(null);

-because the elements don't exist in the DOM until they are rendered.
-Once rendered,useRef
+useRef(null)creates references for the username and password inputs, initially set tonullbecause the elements don't exist in the DOM until they are rendered.
+Once rendered,useRefwill store the reference to the input elements.

 3. Form Submit Handler